 Exert your Mind and spend an Action.

-Summon a single Chuckles The Maneater at your location.
-They will last for two hours, or until they are destroyed.
-They are controlled by the GM and will not necessarily obey your commands.
-You may have at most 1 minion active at a time.
+Summon the one and only Sapient Long tail at your location.
+They last until they move more than 150 feet from you or are destroyed They are controlled by you.
+You may have at most one minion active at a time.

 Exert your Mind and spend an Action.